evolveDB/LearnedRewrite/README.md

 ## Overview

-**SQL-Rewriter**  is a statement rewriter based on [Calcite](https://github.com/apache/calcite).
-We optimized the logic used by the Calcite rule.
+**evolveRewrite**  is a learned SQL transformation tool, which takes as input a SQL query and corresponding statistics (e.g., schema, #-table rows), finds the optimal rewrite sequence and outputs an optimized rewritten query.
+Currently *evolveRewrite* is developled based on [Calcite](https://github.com/apache/calcite).

 <div align="center">